How To Teach The Formal Long Division Method At KS2 Step By Step So Children Love It!

 I’m then left with those requiring the most support in long division, with whom I stay whilst my TA circulates the class, or with whom I ask my TA to stay whilst I circulate the class.

-Once children are confident with their long division questions, reasoning activities can then be introduced, such as long division with missing digits, or ‘spot the mistake/s’, moving on ultimately to worded long division problems.
+Once children are confident with their long division method, reasoning activities can then be introduced, such as long division with missing digits, or ‘spot the mistake/s’, moving on ultimately to worded long division problems.

 Download the free Third Space Learning All Kinds of Word Problems in Division for Year 3 to Year 6.

 Of course, ultimately, if you don’t feel confident with this long division method, it will never translate effectively to the children; as with anything in teaching, it must work for you and your class.

 However, knowing that this is often a topic hotly debated on Edu-Twitter and Edu-Facebook, I hope I’ve converted some people to the long-division-loving side!

 Here’s what the teaching community had to say on Twitter…